ruromero/break-fix/README.md

 ### The Docker images
 The Docker images are also published in Docker Hub
 * [ruromero/nodejs-6-oc](https://hub.docker.com/r/ruromero/nodejs-6-oc/): An extension of the base s2i image for nodejs which installs the `oc` client.
-* [ruromero/devconf-minion](https://hub.docker.com/r/ruromero/devconf-minion/): A simple image extending [alpine](https://hub.docker.com/_/alpine/) that installs python and executes a simple script that creates an HTTP server to expose a json file which is processed upon deployment.
+* [ruromero/manager-app](https://hub.docker.com/r/ruromero/manager-app/): An image extending [ruromero/nodejs-6-oc](https://hub.docker.com/r/ruromero/nodejs-6-oc/) that downloads and builds the source code.